-The municipality will integrate the goals and actions of this hazard mitigation plan into all other municipal planning mechanisms, including the annual Local Emergency Management Requirement 44 CFR § 201.6(d)(3) (Process of mitigation plan integration) Requirement 44 CFR § 201.6(c)(4)(ii)) (Integration process and planning mechanisms)
+The municipality has and will continue to integrate the goals and actions of this hazard mitigation plan into all other municipal planning mechanisms, including the annual Local Emergency Requirement 44 CFR § 201.6(d)(3) (Process of mitigation plan integration) Requirement 44 CFR § 201.6(c)(4)(ii)) (Integration process and planning mechanisms)

-Plan, annual municipal budget, and Leicester Municipal Plan (re-adoption due in 2025).
+Management Plan, annual municipal budget, and Leicester Municipal Plan (re-adoption due in 2025).
+Sections on Emergency Planning and FEMA Eligibility and Planning for Flood Prevention were added to the Water Resources section and overall goals of the 2017 town plan.
 The Emergency Management Director and Emergency Management Coordinator will be responsible for integrating the goals, information and strategy of the mitigation plan into other planning mechanisms